Alex Carey: International career

 In June 2023, Carey played in the World Test Championship Final, contributing 48 runs in the first innings and a vital 66* in the second.
 During the 2023 Ashes, Carey was involved in a controversial stumping with England batter Jonny Bairstow.
 The incident was widely covered in the UK press, being featured on several front pages.
 Following a bouncer from Cameron Green, Bairstow, assuming that the over had been called and that the ball was dead walked out of his crease whilst the ball was still live.
 Carey having spotted this on earlier deliveries immediately threw down the stumps after catching the ball.
 The decision was referred to the third umpire and given out in accordance with the laws of the game.
 The stumping received mixed reactions, with praise coming from former England captains Michael Atherton, Nasser Hussain, Eoin Morgan and Indian cricketer Ravichandran Ashwin.
 While the stumping was criticised by Geoffrey Boycott and the England leadership of Ben Stokes and Brendon McCullum.

 Carey was named in the ICC Men's Test Team of the Year for 2023, being named as the wicket keeper.

 In March 2024, during the second test against New Zealand, Carey equalled Adam Gilchrist's record for the most catches in a match by an Australian wicket-keeper with 10.
 In the second innings of the test, he scored a match-winning innings of 98*, allowing Australia to chase 279 and earning him Player of the Match.

 In February 2025, Carey scored his second Test century and highest first-class score, hitting 156 from 188 balls during the second Test against Sri Lanka.
 It became the highest score achieved by an Australian wicket-keeper in Asia, surpassing Adam Gilchrist's 144.

+Carey was the second highest run scorer for Australia in the 2025–26 Ashes series with 323 runs which included his third test century, a 106 at the Adelaide Oval.
+Carey also took 28 dismissals, the joint-second highest for any wicket-keeper in a test series.
+Throughout the series, Carey often went up to the stumps when facing pace bowling of over 130 km/h in order to prevent English batters from leaving their crease and scoring fast.
+This tactic, while dangerous, proved effective, garnering appreciation and praise from many cricket fans and commentators.